tprouvot/launch-batch-lwc/README.md

 # Launch Batch LWC

-This framework allow users to run, abort and monitor Apex batch from a LWC.
+This framework allows users to run, abort and monitor Apex batch from a LWC.

 # Disclaimer
 Launch Batch LWC is not an official Salesforce product, it has not been officially tested or documented by Salesforce.